jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 Before we write the pseudocode let me share some of the requirements:

-- the i loop will always be one ahead of j
+- the i loop will always be one ahead of j by 1
-- the j loop will iterate down until and stop when j is less than 0
+- the j loop will iterate in descending order
 - the j loop will need to match 2 conditions to continue looping
 - the first condition is that j is greater than or equal to 0
-- the second condition is that the current value of j is > the current value in i
+- the second condition is that the current value of j is > the current value

+**The Swap**

+The swap happens two places.
+Once in the `j` loop as it keeps moving the higher values forward in the array and then again in the `i` loop where it places in the element it's correct position

 Wow...that seems like it contains much more logic than either of the previous sorting algos.
 But in reality it's not any more code, only different logic.